 Each antibody in this kit recognizes only the specific target protein and does not cross-react with other family members.

-Polyclonal antibodies are produced by immunizing animals with a synthetic peptide corresponding to residues surrounding Ala156 of human SOCS1 protein, residues at the carboxy terminus of human SOCS2 protein, or residues surrounding Leu210 of human SOCS3 protein.
+Polyclonal antibodies are produced by immunizing animals with a synthetic peptide corresponding to residues surrounding Ala156 of human SOCS1 protein, residues at the carboxy terminus of human SOCS2 protein, or recombinant protein specific to human SOCS3 protein.
 Polyclonal antibodies are purified by protein A and peptide affinity chromatography.
 Monoclonal antibodies are produced by immunizing animals with a synthetic peptide corresponding to residues surrounding Ser550 of human PIAS1 protein, Pro590 of human PIAS3 protein, or Lys59 of human PIAS4 protein.

 Jak (Janus Kinase) and Stat (signal transducer and activator of transcription) proteins are utilized by receptors for a wide varity of ligands including cytokines, hormones, growth factors, and neurotransmitters (1).
 Jaks and Stats play important roles in oncogenesis, tumor progression, angiogenesis, cell motility, immune responses, and stem cell differentiation (2-5).
 Therefore, regulation of Jak/Stat signaling is crucial to prevent aberrant signaling which can lead to disease progression.
 Two methods for regulating Jak/Stat signaling involve SOCS and PIAS proteins (6,7).